-- .1 Coordination: - .1 Check dimensions at the Place of the Work before fabrication commences, and report to Consultant in writing all discrepancies. - .2 Where dimensions are not available before fabrication commences, the dimension required shall be agreed upon between the various sections concerned.
+- .1 Coordination: - .1 Check dimensions at the Place of the Work before fabrication commences, and report to the Consultant in writing all discrepancies. - .2 Where dimensions are not available before fabrication commences, the dimension required shall be agreed upon between the Contractor and the Consultant.

-- .1 Submit required submittals in accordance with Section 01 33 00. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this section. - .3 Shop drawings: - .1 Shop drawings to be prepared specifically for this Contract and to indicate location of components, anchorage details, adjacent construction interface, and dimensions as well as all necessary wiring and electrical requirements. - .4 Samples: - .1 Submit samples of each finish material proposed for use in the Work. - .5 Certificates: - .1 Submit certificate of conformance to specified standards following procedures for submittal of Product data. - .6 Templates: - .1 Submit templates during construction for use by installers and fabricators as required for proper location and installation of hardware.
+- .1 Submit required submittals in accordance with Section 01 33 00.
+Submittal Procedures. - .2 Product data sheets: - .1 Submit manufacturer's Product data sheets for Products proposed for use in the work of this Section.

-- .1 Operation and maintenance data: - .1 Demonstrate, and provide instruction in, the proper operation and maintenance of the Products Provided as part of the work of this section to the Owner in accordance with Section 01 77 00.
+- .3 Shop drawings: - .1 Shop Drawings to be prepared specifically for this Contract and to indicate location of components, anchorage details, adjacent construction interface, and dimensions as well as all necessary wiring and electrical requirements. - .4 Samples: - .1 Submit samples of each finish material proposed for use in the Work. - .5 Certificates: - .1 Submit certificate of conformance to specified standards following procedures for submittal of Product data. - .6 Templates: - .1 Submit templates during construction for use by installers and fabricators as required for proper location and installation of hardware.

-.2 Submit operation data and maintenance data for cleaning and maintenance of hardware for incorporation into the operation and maintenance manual specified in Section 01 77 00.
+- .1 Operation and maintenance data: - .1 Demonstrate, and Provide instruction in, the proper operation and maintenance of the Products Provided as part of the work of this Section to the Owner in accordance with Section 01 77 00 Contract Closeout Procedures and Submittals. - .2 Submit operation data and maintenance data for cleaning and maintenance of hardware for incorporation into the operation and maintenance manual specified in Section 01 77 00 Contract Closeout Procedures and Submittals.

-- .1 Qualifications: - .1 Installers / applicators / erectors: - .1 Execute the work of this section only by a certified Subcontractor who has adequate plant, equipment, and skilled workers to perform it expeditiously, and is known to have been responsible for satisfactory installations similar to that specified during a period of at least the immediate past 5 years, and with 10 years satisfactory experience. - .2 Installer shall be approved in writing by the manufacturer of the operators for installation of their Product. - .2 Barrier free door operators shall be certified by the manufacturer to performance design criteria in accordance with CAN/CSA C22.2 No. 247-92(R2014), and ANSI/BHMA A156.19-2013.
+- .1 Qualifications: - .1 Installers / applicators / erectors: - .1 Execute the work of this Section only by a Subcontractor who has the plant, equipment, and skilled workers to perform it expeditiously, and is known to have been responsible for satisfactory installations similar to that specified during a period of at least the immediate past five years, and with 10 years' satisfactory experience. - .2 The Contractor shall ensure that the installer is approved in writing by the manufacturer of the operators for installation of its Product. - .2 Barrier free door operators shall be certified by the manufacturer to performance design criteria in accordance with CAN/CSA C22.2 No. 247-92(R2014), and ANSI/BHMA A156.19-2013.